HuyPhamG/simulatedswarm/README.md

 UCF Senior Design Project Sponsored by Lockheed Martin

-Summary: An autonomous swarm of aerial drones(hector quadrotor) that uses object dection(YOLOv5) and pathfinding(explore_lite) to indentify our target.
+Summary: An autonomous swarm of aerial drones(hector quadrotor) that uses object dection(YOLOv5) and pathfinding(explore_lite) to indentify our target, a BB-8 drone.

 ## Introduction